 Fact: While many people who apply for Social Security disability benefits are denied the first time, it is absolutely not true that everyone will be denied.
-In fiscal year 2013, around 33 percent of applications were approved.[/accordion]
+About 35% of applications are approved the first time around.

 Myth: If my doctor’s report says I have a disability, I am guaranteed benefits.

 Fact: Detailed medical records are a key part of your disability application, but a doctor saying your disabled is not necessarily a guarantee that your application will be approved.
 Having a detailed, thorough documentation of your condition certainly increases your chances of approval, but it is not the only consideration.

 Fact: Social Security disability payments are meant to help people with basic needs, not replace work income 100%.
-The average monthly payment in 2015 is $1,165.[/accordion]
+The average monthly payment in 2015 is $1,258.

 Fact: When your application is approved, it can take several months before you start receiving your payments.
 It’s important to note that the Social Security Administration will pay back benefits; however, benefits do not begin until the 6th full month after it is determined that your disability began.

 For example, if you receive a letter from the SSA saying that your application was approved and that your disability date is set January 1, then your first payment would be for the month of June.

 Fact: To qualify for benefits, your disability must be expected to last for a year or more.
 There is nothing to say that you have to wait until that year is up before applying for benefits.
 In fact, Social Security lawyers advise applying as soon as your doctor determines that it is likely to be a year or longer before you are able to return to work.